vjbhaskar/knowledge-center/pages/documents/Applications/overview.md

 ## Why should I use LivePerson Applications?

-LivePerson Applications enhance the use of LiveEngage and the entire LivePerson eco-system, enriching it with further capabilities.
+LivePerson Applications enhance the capabilities of account administrators and allows them to easily manage applications which will enrich LivePerson eco-system with further capabilities.
 Since these capabilities are installed in a standard and pre-determined way, they are usable alongside other LivePerson services.
 This allows LivePerson to provide complete and out of the box, ready to use products.
+This allows admins to manage their applications, without the need to reach out to LivePerson support teams.

 Further, the ability to develop and install private applications yourself, means that extending the LivePerson platform becomes self service and easy to do while still supporting industry standards for security and stability.
 If you're looking to add more powerful capabilities and services to the LivePerson platform, private applications are the way to go!

 ## Global vs. private Applications